1971 Liberty Bowl: #18 Arkansas

 Arkansas defeated #7 Cal in War Memorial Stadium to open the season, but suffered a one-point defeat to an unranked Tulsa team two weeks later.
 The Hogs would upset #10 Texas in Little Rock also, but lost to Texas A&M and tied Rice, costing the Hogs the Southwest Conference.

 #9 Tennessee

 Game summary

 The Volunteers took the lead first, with a two-yard run by Bill Rudder.
 The Hogs responded with a 36-yard TD strike from Joe Ferguson to Jim Hodge.
 Scoring wouldn't resume until the fourth quarter, when Razorback Bill McClard kicked 19- and 30-yard field goals.
 A third McClard kick was good, set up by Louis Campbell's third interception, but a penalty kept the Hogs off the board a fourth time.
 Arkansas fumbled at their own 36-yard line, and Tennessee's Curt Watson scored three plays later.

 Arkansas set a Liberty Bowl record with 104 interception return yards in the contest.
-This record still stands today.
+This record still stands.
 Louis Campbell of Arkansas had three interceptions, also a Liberty Bowl Record.